alaTest Sites

 526 reviews

 alaTest has collected and analyzed 526 reviews of Apple iMac 21.5-inch (Late 2009).
 The average rating for this product is 4.5/5, compared to an average rating of 4.1/5 for other Desktops for all reviews.
-People are impressed by the size and reliability.
-The price and design are also mentioned favorably.
+Reviewers really like the size and reliability.
+The price and design also get good reviews.

 usability, design, price, reliability, size